axeleroy/dnsproxy-docker/README.md

 ### DNS-over-TLS and DNS-over-HTTPS with Pi-hole and unbound

-I made an [example Docker Compose stack](https://github.com/axeleroy/dnsproxy-docker/blob/main/docker-compose-pihole.yml) that shows you how to set up a Pi-hole using unbound as its upstream DNS server with DNS-over-TLS and DNS-over-HTTPS capabilities.
+I made an [example Docker Compose stack](https://github.com/axeleroy/dnsproxy-docker/blob/main/docker-compose-pihole.yml) that shows you how to set up Pi-hole using unbound as its upstream DNS server with DNS-over-TLS and DNS-over-HTTPS capabilities (for using your Pi-hole outside your home on your mobile devices).

 ## Building the image